-Result Description T2 or T2 The result corresponds to the following equation: I = A • EXP (-TE / T2) where TE is the Echo Time in ms and whereT2 indicates T2 for T2 analysis or T2 for T2 analysis
+Result Description T2 or T2 The result corresponds to the following equation: I = A • EXP (-TE / T2) where TE is the Echo Time in ms and whereT2 indicates T2 for T2 analysis or T2 for T2 analysis igoplus View the results in the T2/T2 Pane, or the Results Pane or the Report pane of Medis Suite.

 You can also view the decay rate per pixel using mouse cursor tracking.
-Click , and then hover the mouse over the region of interest.
+Click \searrow , and then hover the mouse over the region of interest.
 This displays the currently tracked pixel's decay rate in the status bar at the bottom of the QMass window.